Lindsey House provides a home that encourages change, structure, and accountability, as well as life-changing services that benefit the entire family.

 Tia is a graduate of the Lindsey House program and shows her love for this organization by keeping the offices functioning smoothly.
 Tia has extensive customer service skills and enjoys learning new ways to make the world a better place.
 She and her two daughters are grateful for the lessons they learned while at Lindsey House and enjoy sharing those lessons with others.

-Jyme is the newest member of the Lindsey House staff.
-She is a graduate of the Lindsey House program and has a passion for helping single mothers gain independence.
+Jyme is a graduate of the Lindsey House program and has a passion for helping single mothers gain independence.
 She is a single mother of three beautiful daughters and is grateful for the life God has given them.
 Jyme is very involved in the substance abuse recovery community and strives to continue growing into the woman and mother she was created to be.